Last updated on July 8th, 2020

 To make palak aloo using my recipe you need very less ingredients and 20 minutes from start to finish.
 Also since the prep work is very less, this curry is best suited for weekdays and last minute guests.

 All you need to do is saute chopped spinach and potatoes with onions and spices until well cooked.
-While it is a very very simple recipe, I have few tips on prepping spinach leaves for best taste and also to retain its nutrition.
+While it is a very very simple recipe just like this potato curry, I have few tips on prepping spinach leaves for best taste and also to retain its nutrition.

 How To Prep Spinach leaves For Aloo Palak?